cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2dShaders/09_shadows_effect/index.md

 ## The Stencil Buffer

 The light and shadow system is working!
-However, there is a non trivial amount of memory overhead for the effect.
+However, there is a non-trivial amount of memory overhead for the effect.
 Every light has a full screen sized `ShadowBuffer`.
 At the moment, each `ShadowBuffer` is a `RenderTarget2D` with `32` bits of data per pixel.
 At our screen resolution of `1280` x `720`, that means every light adds roughly (`1280 * 720 * 32bits`) 3.6 _MB_ of overhead to the game!
 Our system is not taking full advantage of those 32 bits per pixel.
 Instead, all we really need is a _single_ bit, for "in shadow" or "not in shadow".
 In fact, all the `ShadowBuffer` is doing is operating as a _mask_ for the point light.

 Image masking is a common task in computer graphics.
 There is a built-in feature of MonoGame called the _Stencil Buffer_ that handles image masking without the need for any custom `RenderTarget` or shader logic.
 In fact, we will be able to remove a lot of the existing code and leverage the stencil instead.